Blogs

 • Debt accumulation and overextension: BNPL lenders often lack visibility into a borrower’s existing liabilities.
 Since most BNPL lenders do not report to the CRAs, there’s a risk of loan stacking, which increases the chances of consumer default.

-1. Comprehensive Risk Assessment: Conduct thorough risk assessments as a credit card issuer would, to identify potential compliance gaps and vulnerabilities within the business operations.
-This includes assessing risks related to things such as consumer protection, data privacy and fraud prevention.
+1. Comprehensive Risk Assessment: Conduct thorough risk assessments as a credit card issuer would, to identify potential compliance gaps and vulnerabilities within business operations.
+This includes evaluating risks related to consumer protection, data privacy and fraud prevention.

 RELATED CONTENT7 key factors in the compliance risk assessment process

 2. Enhanced Consumer Protections: Implement robust consumer protection measures to ensure transparency, fairness, and responsible lending practices.
-These practices may involve providing clear and easily understandable terms and conditions, offering flexible repayment options, and providing adequate support for customers experiencing financial difficulties.
-Make sure you have a robust complaint monitoring and handling process to watch how customers respond to your efforts.
+These practices may involve providing clear and easily understandable terms and conditions, offering flexible repayment options, and providing strong support for customers experiencing financial difficulties.
+Maintain a robust complaint monitoring and handling process to track how customers respond to your efforts.

-3. Regulatory Compliance Framework: Develop and maintain a comprehensive regulatory compliance framework that aligns with relevant laws and regulations governing BNPL services, including those regulations yet to become law.
-This involves establishing internal policies, procedures, and controls to ensure adherence to regulatory requirements.
-If the CFPB showed up on your doorstep, what would you show them to demonstrate a sound regulatory framework?
+3. Regulatory Compliance Framework: Develop and maintain a comprehensive regulatory compliance framework.
+This involves establishing internal policies, procedures, and controls to ensure ongoing adherence to evolving regulatory requirements.

 Have a question about this article?